mspf001-cyber/COMPUTER-REVOLUTION/README.md

-## This repository organizes the "The Digital Continuum" research paper into a navigable summary, tracing tech's compounding progress from past history to the present "Technopoly" and 10 speculative future revolutions.
+**This repository organizes the "The Digital Continuum" research paper into a navigable summary, tracing tech's compounding progress from past history to the present "Technopoly" and 10 speculative future revolutions.**

 # The Digital Continuum: From Abstract Logic to Future Realities

-**Repository:** `mspf001-cyber/COMPUTER-REVOLUTION`
-**Status:** Active Research
-**Date:** Q4 2025

 ## 📖 Overview
 This repository organizes the "The Digital Continuum" research paper into a navigable summary.
 It traces technology's compounding progress from 19th-century abstract logic to the current global "Technopoly" and forecasts 10 speculative future revolutions.